-Mobridge, once a village of the Arikara tribe, is heavily dependent on the anglers who come to pluck the lunkers, walleye, and even 20-pound northern pike from Lake Oahe.
-The area’s earlier history and Native American culture are celebrated on the walls inside the Scherr-Howe Event Center (212 N. Main St., Mon.-Fri., free), where bold 16 by 20-foot murals depict Sioux history and culture.
-These murals were painted as part of the Depression-era Works Progress Administration by native Yankton Sioux artist Oscar Howe (1915-1983).
+Mobridge, once a village of the Arikara people, is heavily dependent on the anglers who come to pluck the lunkers, walleyes, and even 20-pound northern pike from Lake Oahe.
+The area’s earlier history and Native American culture are celebrated on the walls inside the Scherr-Howe Event Center (212 N. Main St., Mon.-Fri., free), where bold murals depict Sioux history and culture.
+These murals were painted as part of the Depression-era Works Progress Administration by Yanktonai Sioux artist Oscar Howe (1915-1983).

 The most interesting food option is Rick’s Café (117 N. Main St., 605/845-5300), in downtown Mobridge, famed for its award-winning chili and tacos.
 The Wrangler Inn (820 W. Grand Crossing, 605/845-3641, $76 and up), a half mile west on US-12, is the best overnight stop on the stretch, with a sports bar and dining room and a heated pool.